NoahDomingues/Android-IMG-Editor/README.md

 - **Windows**: Download the `.exe` and double-click the downloaded file to launch.
 - **Linux**: Install [WINE](https://linuxconfig.org/installing-wine), download the `.exe`, then run the following command via terminal: `wine AndroidIMGEditor`.

 Once downloaded, launch the executable from your terminal or file explorer.
+There are both console and GUI versions of Android IMG Editor, their functionality is identical so choose whichever option suits you best.

 ## 🛠️ Features